Manste/MobileWirelessAndNetwork-ESP32/README.md

 Potential issues such as incorrect wiring, insufficient grounding, or code errors were systematically debugged.
 Notably;
 1. LED not toggling: Fixed by verifying GPIO pin assignment and ensuring proper debouncing.
 2. Sensor read errors: Resolved by checking sensor connections and verifying the DHT11 library.
+3. Connectivity problems: We faced some connectivity problems with the given board.
+To be precise, the Arduino IDE did not recognize our device.
+After some research, we found a solution, which was to use an additional driver.

 ## 5.0 Conclusion
 The ESP32 setup provided practical experience with IoT concepts, sensor integration, and microcontroller programming.
 The successful implementation of the LED control and environmental sensing builds a foundational understanding of IoT applications.
 This groundwork prepares for the next stages, including MQTT implementation and security strategy design, further expanding the IoT system’s capabilities.